 • if you are even 1 minute late for entry to the one of the hikes inside the park, it is not likely you will be allowed to enter

-• access to the Classic view of Machu Picchu is only possible from the upper terraces.
+• access to the Classic view of Machu Picchu is only possible from the upper terraces using new circuits 2.and lower circuit 3 if you know where to go

 • The ever popular Huayna Picchu hike does not include access to the upper terrace.
-The hike is combined with access to lower circuits.
+The hike is combined with a visit to lower circuit 3.

-• 2020 Peru government launches new website and changes rules to enter Machu Picchu.
+• 2024 (August) Peru government is launching ANOTHER new website for buying tickets to enter Machu Picchu.

 • if you forget your passport, you cannot enter the ruins, or the Inca Trail hikes, or board the train. (always carry your passport for every activity)